Pattern formation in a coupled driven diffusive system: Gradient expansion II -- coefficients

+\end{widetext} All coefficients are polynomials in $\rho$; their explicit forms are omitted for clarity and conciseness.
+Up to this point, no approximations have been introduced in the linear part: these are exact expressions, with $\mathcal{L}_\pm(\qvec)$ denoting the exact linear operators corresponding to the Fourier-space representation of the linear terms in the mass-transfer equation \eqref{eq:cont-eqn}.
+The gradient expansion (GE) of Eq.~\eqref{eq:full_op} yields, to lowest order,

-Combining both sides and keeping the lowest orders in both the fields and gradients, we obtain a set of equations similar to the deterministic parts of Eq.~\eqref{eq:eom-final}: { } Note that, for convenience, we collected all the linear/quadratic terms on the first/second line.
-From the GE, we find the functional forms contained in expression \eqref{eq:linear-coefs} for the linear coefficients listed here \footnote{For simplicity, we suppressed all the \textquotedblleft physical units\textquotedblright\ for the coefficients, e.g., $D\propto \ell ^{2}\tau^{-1}$, etc. Their detailed forms play no role in the numerical studies.}.
-Determining the dependence of the nonlinear couplings on $\rho$ through the GE is nontrivial, as the expression \eqref{eq:cont-eqn} includes contributions of all orders in the fields $\rho_A(\mathbf{r},t)$ and $\rho_B(\mathbf{r},t)$, not just quadratic.
+Comparing with expression \eqref{eq:full_op} and collecting similar terms, we find the following coefficients \footnote{For simplicity, we suppressed all the \textquotedblleft physical units\textquotedblright\ for the coefficients, e.g., $D\propto \ell ^{2}\tau^{-1}$, etc. Their detailed forms play no role in the numerical studies.}:

+The remaining seven nonlinear coefficients $\lambda_\pm, \tilde{\lambda}_\pm$ and $g_{\pm,0}$ accompanying the quadratic terms in Eq.\eqref{eq:eom-prefinal} are still undetermined.
+Determining their dependence on $\rho$ through the GE is nontrivial, as the expression \eqref{eq:cont-eqn} includes contributions of all orders in the fields $\rho_{A,B}$, not just quadratic.
 For this reason, we choose to leave the quadratic coefficients as free parameters in the present study.
 Work is in progress to determine the exact functional dependence of the different nonlinear couplings on $\rho$ \cite{thesisgui}.